-To protect the laser diode, it is highly recommended to use 3 to 18 regular diodes which is >2A to form a "dummy laser" and insert it in the place of the real laser diode, when powering up the driver for the first time.
-Use an oscilloscope to monitor the LDA voltage at times of powering up and enabling the shutdown pin, and powering down the laser driver and turning off the shutdown pin, and make sure that there is not over-shoot output voltage at the LDA pin.
-At the same time, it uses an ammeter in series with the dummy laser, to make sure that the output current is correct.
+To protect the laser diode, it is highly recommended to use 3 to 18 regular diodes which have more than 2A average current rating to form a "dummy laser" and insert it in the place of the real laser diode, when powering up the driver for the first time.
+Use an oscilloscope to monitor the LDA voltage at times of powering up and enabling the shutdown pin, and powering down the laser driver and turning off the shutdown pin, and make sure that there is not over-shoot in output voltage at the LDA pin.
+At the same time, uses an ammeter in series with the dummy laser, to make sure that the output current is correct.

 After thoroughly checking and making sure of free of faults in the system, disconnect the dummy laser diode and connect the real laser diode in place.

-The driver output voltage range for the laser is between 0.8V to $0.9V{VPS}$.
+The driver output voltage range for the laser is between $0.1V{VPS}$ to $0.9V{VPS}$ .